SofiOnisenko/SMILES-2026-Hallucination-Detection/SOLUTION.md

 This project focuses on hallucination detection in small language models using hidden-state representations extracted from transformer layers.

 The main goal was not only to improve the final AUROC metric, but also to build a solution that generalizes more reliably across different data splits.
-During development, special attention was paid to reducing overfitting, evaluating stability across folds, and comparing different aggregation strategies for hidden representations.

-A large number of experiments showed that increasing model complexity alone did not necessarily improve generalization.
+During development, special attention was paid to reducing overfitting, evaluating stability across folds, and comparing different aggregation strategies for hidden representations, a large number of experiments showed that increasing model complexity alone did not necessarily improve generalization.
 In many cases, simpler and more stable approaches performed better on unseen data.

 ---